DevOpsAutomationLabs/ELM_Velocity/docs/demonstration/index.md

 ## Understanding and Solving the Business Problem

 Many DevOps organizations use Dora metrics or Flow metrics to measure the efficiency of their software delivery pipeline.
-While flow metrics focus on the stream of work items and the efficiency of processes, Dora metrics provide insights into the effectiveness of software development and delivery practices.
-Regardless of which KPIs are adopted, both provide a high level measure of the end to end software delivery process.
+While Flow metrics focus on the stream of work items and the efficiency of processes, Dora metrics provide insights into the effectiveness of software development and delivery practices.
+However, regardless of which KPIs are adopted, both provide a high level measure of the end to end software delivery process.

 **DORA Metrics**